Powering On-Road Safety Solutions

 What changes are being made regarding the Heavy Vehicle National Law (or HVNL)?

-In 2018 Qld parliament passed legislation that enacted a revised HVNL, mostly known as legislation ensuring Chain of Responsibility.
-The main changes were moving the focus from a shared responsibility to a prime duty model, like WHS legislation.
+In 2018 Queensland parliament passed legislation that enacted a revised HVNL, mostly known as legislation ensuring Chain of Responsibility.
+The main changes were moving the focus from a shared responsibility to a prime duty model, akin to workplace health and safety legislation.
 This is significant as people who have trucks in their business, whether they own or pay for them directly or not, now have a prime duty of care to ensure those trucks are safe on our roads.

 Should workers in the supply chain be trained in the chain of responsibility (or CoR) laws?

-Although there is no direct element within the legislation to ensure you train your staff in Chain of Responsibility, it is deemed to be a wise move to ensure those in your chain, understand their responsibilities and perform their tasks diligently to ensure their actions or inactions do not cause a transport safety breach.
+Although there is no direct element within the legislation to ensure you train your staff in Chain of Responsibility, it is deemed to be a critical element of an assurance model to ensure those in your chain, understand their responsibilities and perform their tasks diligently to ensure their actions or inactions do not cause a transport safety breach.
+Importantly, training is also used to underpin the business rules, or policies you have in place.

 Is there a restriction of hours that a truck can be used for?

-Yes and no. Drivers have a capacity of hours that they can legally drive for, although multiple drivers can use the truck.
+Yes and No. Drivers do have a capacity of hours that they can legally drive for, although multiple drivers can use the truck in a two-up fashion which extends the non-stop driving range of a heavy vehicle.
 The restrictions around drivers vary, depending on the type of rules a driver is working to.

 Is a truck restricted as to the amount of weight it can carry?